allegheny-college-cmpsc-200-fall-2025/course-materials/README.md

 #### Course project

-This project offers you the opportunity to develop a hardware-based system directed by your interest.
-This project has several distinct phases and components discussed in the project's assignment sheet, to be issued later in the semester.
+The end-of-semester course project offers a choice: either a hardware- or software-rooted project aimed at exploring course concepts beyond their in-class representations.
+In the closing weeks of the semester, your interest in this project must be expressed in the form of a proposal.
+This proposal should contain an outline of the concept you wish to pursue further as well as the key values or principles it tests or extends.
+The proposal will include several unexclusive suggestions to give you a start.

 ### Allegheny College Statement of Community